Jets return from layoff, defeat Vegas 5-4 in overtime

 Michael Amadio and Evgenii Dadonov also had goals for Vegas, and Laurent Brossoit made 32 saves.

-Connor raced into Vegas’ zone and past all three Golden Knights before firing a wrist shot past Brossoit for the winner.
+Connor, who leads the Jets in scoring on the road with 20 points (10 goals, 10 assists) in 14 games, raced into Vegas’ zone and past all three Golden Knights while creating a 2-on-1 rush before firing a wrist shot past Brossoit for the winner.

-Amadio notched his seventh multi-point game, and second of this season, in the first period with a goal and an assist.
+”Just tried to build speed … and they kind of got tied up in the neutral zone,” said Connor, whose last two goals in Vegas were overtime winners. ”Came in and had 2-on-1 and the D-man kind of gave me a lot of space there and I wasn’t going to pass up that shot.”

 Vegas opened the scoring when Zach Whitecloud’s shot from the high slot was blocked toward the near side, where Amadio was in perfect position to jump on the puck and fire it into an open net.